-Travel Guide to Vatnajökull National Park, Iceland
+Guide to Visiting Vatnajökull National Park

 Vatnajökull National Park in Iceland is the largest national park in Europe, a sprawling expanse of wilderness, glacial ice, and volcanoes.
 Encompassing the glacier of the same name, Vatnajökull, the protected area takes in all the surrounding landscapes that have been molded over millennia through the interaction between fire and ice.